carwirawan/nonton01-Netlify/README.md

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/AustinGreen/gatsby-starter-netlify-cms&amp;stack=cms"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

 After clicking that button, you’ll authenticate with GitHub and choose a repository name.
 Netlify will then automatically create a repository in your GitHub account with a copy of the files from the template.
 Next, it will build and deploy the new site on Netlify, bringing you to the site dashboard when the build is complete.
-Next, you’ll need to set up Netlify’s Identity service to authorize users to log in to the CMS.
+Next, you’ll need to set up Netlify’s Identity service to authorize users to log in to the CMS like the one we use as a sample on [01nonton.com](http://01nonton.com/).

 ### Access Locally
 ```